 In June 2016, the museum announced its selection of the award-winning firm OMA/Shohei Shigematsu as its architectural design partner for the project.
 That same month, the AK360 Capital Campaign, the financial cornerstone of AK360, took a giant leap forward with an unprecedented matching challenge made possible by the extraordinary generosity of Jeffrey Gundlach.

 What unfolded next is remarkable.
 Believing that the Albright-Knox and the City of Buffalo are worthy investments and catalyzed by a promise of $42.5 million from Mr. Gundlach if matching funds could be secured by Labor Day, foundations, government entities, corporations, and individuals from across the region rose to the occasion.
 In just 12 short weeks, the museum raised an unprecedented $103 million toward its $155 million goal.

 In late 2017, Mr. Gundlach announced a second challenge to build on the success of the first.
 All gifts received through the end of 2018, up to $10 million, will be matched dollar-for-dollar.
 We invite you to become part of the next chapter of the Albright-Knox’s history by making your gift to AK360.

 In June of 2018 the museum announced its plan to create a new work of signature architecture on the north end of the museum’s historic campus.
 The final plans for the expansion will emerge over the next several months during the design development phase of the project as budget and cost estimates come into alignment.
 As part of its announcement, the museum unveiled preliminary images showing how the project might evolve as the Albright-Knox and OMA continue to work on the design.
-Design development will continue through the end of 2018, coinciding with the completion of the approvals process.
-Construction is likely to begin in autumn 2019, with the grand opening of the new Buffalo AKG Art Museum expected in fall 2021.
+Design development is ongoing.
+Construction is likely to begin in late 2019, with the grand opening of the new Buffalo AKG Art Museum expected in late 2021.